-One of the most common injuries that you may experience this spring are sprains and strains.
+Sometimes no matter how careful you are, injury still may occur.
+The most common injuries that you may experience are sprains and strains.
 Sprains occur when a joint is forced beyond its normal range of motion.
 Strains occur when the muscle is overused or stretched too far.
+Radiation of pain down the arms or legs may actually be caused by a nerve being pinched in the spine and is a very common condition.
+Pain can refer down the arms if your upper back or neck are tight, pinching one of the nerves in this area.
+Pain may also refer down the legs if a nerve in your low back is being irritated.
 Chiropractors generally get to the actual cause of the symptoms and are able to effectively treat it or refer out properly.
 Spinal adjustments can help restore proper alignment to your spine that will relieve pain and take pressure off nerve roots.
 Therapy done in the office will also relax or strengthen muscles, improve blood flow, and reduce swelling.
 If an injury is left alone for too long it will develop into a chronic issue leading to more difficulties in the future so do not wait to have an exam performed by a chiropractor to determine the best route of care.
-Pammer Chirorpractic can help this Spring so please do no hesitate to call for an appointment.

 Copyright © 2018 Pammer chiropractic - All Rights Reserved.